idr4n/image-processing-api/README.md

     - [X] access query parameters in the url.
     - [X] access the image file from the specific location `./images/full/<image_name>.jpg`
     - [X] display images in the browser using `res.sendFile(<image_path>)`
-- [ ] Display the image using the width and height specified in the query.
-Check the package to do this.
+- [X] Display the image using the width and height specified in the query.
+Check Sharp (the module) to do this.
 - [ ] Save the new image in `./images/thumb`
+- [ ] Serve the image from cache if it exists locally already
 - [ ] Write some tests
 - [ ] Integrate eslint and prettier